The Purple Mattress could be for you if:

 If you’re shopping for a new mattress, there are more options than ever before.
-The world wide web makes it easy to check them out.
-You don’t even have to leave the house!
-The Internet is able to target ads your way, so, if you’ve been shopping for a mattress, you’ve probably seen your share of mattress commercials.
+The Internet makes it easy to check them out – you don’t even have to leave the house!
+It’s able to target ads your way – if you’ve been shopping for a mattress, you’ve probably seen your share of mattress commercials.
 The Purple ad campaign is prominent and quite entertaining.
-I found myself watching their entire Bigfoot commercial on YouTube when I did have the skip option!
+I found myself watching their entire Bigfoot commercial on YouTube when I did have the skip option.

 I recently received the Purple 4 Mattress and have been pretty impressed with how they’ve used their proprietary Smart Comfort Grid™ to offer superiority in heat transfer and contour.
 Their raw egg test shows you how it can even preserve the integrity of a raw egg when smashed against its surface.

 I found this to be impressive, so I’ve been really excited about the chance to see how it feels for myself.
 This product is taking the Internet by storm.
 You can check out our unboxing video to see how the white glove delivery works and what you can expect.
 My driver told me one out of five mattresses he delivers is a Purple.
 Keep reading our complete Purple Mattress queen review to see if it lives up to all the hype and whether it could be the right mattress for you.

 You may want to read: Purple Mattress vs Leesa

 Don’t want to read the full review?
 Watch our video review instead.

 You may want to check out: Purple Mattress vs. Leesa Mattress vs Casper